benbalter/open-sourcing-government/_posts/06-open-source-community-building/0006-01-02-one-class-of-developers.md

 ---
 ---

-* One bug tracker, one version control
+* One :beetle: tracker, one version control
 * Minimize (and memorialize) meatspace discussions
 * Equality of information sharing and input